bradleyhodges/api-manager/linting/README.md

 ## Tools Used 🔧

 - **[PHPStan](https://github.com/phpstan/phpstan)**: A static analysis tool for PHP that focuses on finding errors in your code without running it.
+- **[Rector](https://github.com/rectorphp/rector)**: A tool for automated code refactoring and upgrades to improve code quality, type safety, and security.
 - **[Composer](https://github.com/composer/composer)**: A dependency manager for PHP, used to manage project dependencies.
 - **[Nodemon](https://github.com/remy/nodemon)**: A tool that monitors changes in your source files and automatically restarts applications.
 In this project, it's used to watch for PHP file changes and run PHPStan.